 However after independence, under the great leadership of Dr. Baba Sahib Ambedkar, the oppressed class got a special status in the Constitution of India as Scheduled castes.

 - The term used for them was Dalit (the depressed) or Harijan (as coined by Mahatma Gandhi).
-Dr. Baba Saheb Ambedkar was a pioneer to initiate the Dalit movement in India to bring up the status of untouchables by converting to Buddhism which does not believe in the caste hierarchy.
+Dr. Baba Saheb Ambedkar was a pioneer in initiating the Dalit movement in India to bring up the status of untouchables by converting to Buddhism which does not believe in the caste hierarchy.

 The salient feature of Indian society rests in the Unity in diversity